rfitak/HouseWren_Transcriptome/read_processing.md

 | HOWR-2 | Pairs corrected | 43,493,718 | NA |
 | HOWR-2 | Retained | 137,901,394 | 37,542,362,474 |
 | __Total__ | Cleaned + Corrected + Retained | 471,770,078 | 130,886,016,433 |

+## Step 4: Remove rRNA contamination
+The library preparation protocol we used ([NEBNext® Ultra™ II Directional RNA Library Prep Kit for Illumina®](https://www.neb.com/products/e7760-nebnext-ultra-ii-directional-rna-library-prep-kit-for-illumina#Product%20Information)) is based off a dUTP protocol, which is essentially a poly(A) RNA enrinchment with strand specificity.
+Depsite enriching for mRNA, numerous rRNA sequences easily make their way into the library, at times at high abundance.
+Here, we will screen for rRNA sequences by comparing (mapping) our transcriptome read pairs to the SILVA](https://www.arb-silva.de) database.
+Reads that match rRNA sequences will be removed, since we do not want them as part of our transcriptome and subsequent SNP calling.